run-ai/docs/docs/Administrator/Cluster-Setup/researcher-authentication.md

      - --oidc-groups-claim=email
 ```

-Verify that the `kube-apiserver-master` pod in the `kube-system` namespace has been restarted and that changes have been incorporated.
+Verify that the `kube-apiserver-<master-node-name>` pod in the `kube-system` namespace has been restarted and that changes have been incorporated.
 Run:

 ```
-kubectl get pods -n kube-system kube-apiserver-master -o yaml
+kubectl get pods -n kube-system kube-apiserver-<master-node-name> -o yaml
 ```

 And search for the above _oidc_ flags.